 Popular Platforms for Direct Support:

-- Patreon or Memberships: Platforms like Patreon allow your fans to pay a monthly fee.
-In return, you can offer them exclusive perks like behind-the-scenes content, early access to videos, or special Discord roles.
-YouTube has its own "Channel Memberships" feature.
+• Patreon or YouTube Memberships: Platforms like Patreon allow your fans to pay a monthly fee.
+In return, you can offer them exclusive perks like behind-the-scenes content or early access to videos.

 Frequently Asked Questions (FAQs)